 Note: Price excludes VAT.
-Source: Survey by author.

 PT Bintang Citra Internasional (PT BCI) is one of the players in the cold storage business.
 The company was founded in 1998 and began operating since 1999.
 The core business of this company is container suppliers that sell, modify/repair and rent out containers both with refrigerators as well as without refrigerators, measuring 20 feet to 40 feet in size.